 30 hours 'free' childcare: what parents need to know

-The government's 30-hours funded childcare places for working parents of three- and four-year-olds has thrown up quite a few questions and how it differs from the current 15 hours childcare offer.
+The government's 30-hours funded childcare places for working parents of three- and four-year-olds differs from the 15 hours childcare offer.

-Below we address some of those questions including how to sign up for the 30 hours offer.
+Below we address some of the details and questions on the 30 hours offer, including how to sign up for it

 Is my family eligible for 30 hours funding?

 You will be eligible for the 30-hour funded childcare offer if: